travetto/travetto/module/base/README.md

    *  `isFalse(key: string): boolean;` - Test whether or not an environment flag is set and is false
    *  `isSet(key:string): boolean;` - Test whether or not an environment value is set (excludes: `null`, `''`, and `undefined`)
    *  `get(key: string, def?: string): string;` - Retrieve an environmental value with a potential default
+   *  `getBoolean(key: string, isValue?: boolean)` - Retrieve an environmental value as a boolean.
+If isValue is provided, determine if the environment variable matches the specified value
    *  `getInt(key: string, def?: number): number;` - Retrieve an environmental value as a number
    *  `getList(key: string): string[];` - Retrieve an environmental value as a list

+## Shared Global Environment State

 ## Standard Error Support